The Private Wealth & Private Client Review: Argentina

 In Buenos Aires, tax is levied on any asset received free of charge, such as gifts, donations, inheritances and legacies, if received by residents or, alternatively, if they involve assets deemed to be located in the province.

 In the case of shares and equity interests, these assets are deemed to be located in such province (and, therefore, taxed regardless of the residence of the beneficiary) if the company is incorporated in such jurisdictions, if the shares are physically located there or, controversially, if the companies own assets within the province (and in such proportion).
-For tax assessment purposes, the shares will be valued by the net asset value of the latest closed financial statements.
+For tax assessment purposes, the shares will be valued at the net asset value of the latest closed financial statements.

-The applicable rates vary between 1.6026 per cent and 8.7840 per cent, depending on the relationship between the beneficiary and the contributor and on the value of the assets.
+The applicable rates vary between 1.6026 and 8.7840 per cent, depending on the relationship between the beneficiary and the contributor and on the value of the assets.
 The tax's threshold varies depending on this relationship and is usually adjusted annually.

 iv Issues relating to cross-border structuring